iamanigeeit/DDW2023/docs/02-heap-complexity/binary-heap.md

 ## Heap Property

 There are two kinds of _heap_: max-heaps and min-heaps.
 In this case we will discuss only _max-heaps_.
-Both heaps must satisfy the **heap property**, which specifies the kind of heap we are dealing with.
 The **max-heap property** is specified as follows:

 :::note Max Heap Property
 For all nodes except the root: